-But while physical contact isn’t possible, grandparents can still help in many ways.
-And most will be eager to do it.
+So, when physical contact isn’t possible, grandparents can still help in many ways.

 Here are a few ideas: